MinecraftForge/Documentation/docs/models/using.md

 !!! important

     There is one major caveat.
 Blockstate JSONs can only resolve paths to models under `models/block`; they cannot see models under `models/item` (even using `../item` causes an error).
-This means that you cannot directly use the `minecraft:item/generated` model (which sets the defualt transforms for items) in a blockstate JSON.
+This means that you cannot directly use the `minecraft:item/generated` model (which sets the default transforms for items) in a blockstate JSON.
 As a workaround, use the `builtin/generated` model and set the transforms with the `transform` tag in the blockstate JSON.
 (Block models that inherit from `minecraft:block/block` already set transforms and therefore this isn't necessary for them.)
 Here's an example showing how to do so:

     ```json
     "defaults": {